spncryn/docs/WRITING.md

 ---

-*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 23 July 2020.*
+*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 06 May 2021.*